 - email, postal addresses, and phone numbers for relevant legislators

 - sample “cut and paste” texts or statements for your convenience in lobbying.

 PLEASE FEEL FREE TO JOIN US in this opportunity to take social action and make a change.
 We always welcome new members!
 To find out more about the committee, please contact Lynn Stanley, Executive Director, at (603) 226-7135 or by email at email@example.com.
 Visit our event calendar for more information.

 The Annual Meeting Committee is in charge of planning and coordinating NH-NASW’s Annual Meeting.
 If you would like to become involved, please contact the chapter at (603)-226-7135 or email firstname.lastname@example.org

 The role of the Clinical Social Work Committee is to supervise continuing education for the NH Chapter NASW.
 Additionally, we offer forums to discuss issues relevant to the practice of clinical social work, and advocate for and engage in political endeavors affecting clinicians and those whom they serve.
 Each meeting includes a short presentation by a committee member.

-The Clinical Social Work Committee meets the 2nd Monday of every month from 9:00am-11:00am at the NH NASW Chapter office.
+The Clinical Social Work Committee meets the 2nd Friday of every month from 9:00am-11:00am at the NH NASW Chapter office or via Zoom.
 New members are always welcome!
 Visit our event calendar for more information.